-The below example of a confirmation prompt demonstrates the design pattern for an alert dialog.
-It also includes an example of the design pattern for an alert to make comparing the experiences provided by the two patterns easy.
+The below example of a confirmation prompt demonstrates the Alert Dialog Pattern.
+It also includes an example of the Alert Pattern to make comparing the experiences provided by the two patterns easy.

 To use this example:

-Activate the "discard" button to trigger a confirmation dialog.
+Activate the "discard" button to trigger a confirmation dialog that has the

-- Activating the "yes" button removes the contents of both the "Notes" text area and local storage of the notes.
+- Activating the "yes" button in the confirmation dialog removes the contents of both the "Notes" text area and local storage of the notes.